-Introduction
+1. Introduction

-There is a pressing need to develop time-resolved non-invasive markers of pharmacological effects within the brain, that can be used to both drive our understanding of brain function but also demonstrate the action and temporal dynamics of novel pharmacological agents.
+There is a pressing need to develop time-resolved noninvasive markers of pharmacological effects within the brain, that can be used to both drive our understanding of brain function but also demonstrate the action and temporal dynamics of novel pharmacological agents.
 This could help reduce the very significant costs associated with the development of new drugs, by helping to demonstrate direct target engagement, and therefore accelerate the development of novel treatments for diseases that have significant societal burdens.
 One strong candidate for such a marker are neural oscillations, either modulated by task or characterised at rest.
-Unlike indirect methods, such as functional magnetic resonance imaging (fMRI), neural oscillations measured using non-invasive methods, such as magnetoencephalography (MEG), arise directly from the synchronous oscillatoryactivation of post-synaptic currents in ensembles of principal cells in cortex (Brunel & Wang, 2003; Buzsáki et al., 2004; Wang, 2010), predominantly those in superficial layers (Buzsáki et al., 2012; Xing et al., 2012).
-Converging evidence from experimental (Kramer et al., 2008; Whittington et al., 1995) and computational (Brunel & Wang, 2003; Pinotsis et al., 2013; Shaw et al., 2017) studies suggests that the attributes of these oscillations - the peak frequency and amplitude - are determined by more fundamental, unobserved, neurophysiological processes.
-For example, the peak frequency of oscillations within the alpha range (8 - 13 Hz) may be a mechanistic consequence of synchronised firing (action potentials) at the same rate (Halgren et al., 2017; Lorincz et al., 2009), while the peak frequency of oscillations across many frequency bands has been linked with inhibitory neurotransmission (Buzsáki et al., 2004; Hall et al., 2011; Roopun et al., 2006; Whittington et al., 2000) mediated by y-aminobutyric acid (GABA).
+Unlike indirect functional magnetic resonance imaging (fMRI), neural oscillations measured using non-invasive methods, such as magnetoencephalography (MEG), arise directly from the synchronous oscillatory-activation of post-synaptic currents in ensembles of principal cells in cortex (Brunel and Wang, 2003; Buzsáki et al., 2004; Wang, 2010), predominantly those in superficial layers (Buzsáki et al., 2012; Xing et al., 2012).
+Converging evidence from experimental (Kramer et al., 2008; Whittington et al., 1995) and computational (Brunel and Wang, 2003; Pinotsis et al., 2013; Shaw et al., 2017) studies suggests that the attributes of these oscillations - peak frequency and amplitude - are determined by more fundamental, unobserved, neurophysiological processes.
+For example, the peak frequency of oscillations across many frequency bands has been linked with inhibitory neurotransmission (Buzsáki et al., 2004; Hall et al., 2011; Roopun et al., 2006; Whittington et al., 2000) mediated by $\gamma$ -aminobutyric acid (GABA).

 The link between GABA and macroscopic oscillations observed in MEG is likely mediated by the functional inhibitory role of GABA receptors, which are broadly categorised as fast, ionotropic GABAA and slower G-protein coupled GABAB, although there exist subtypes of each (Belelli et al., 2009; Vargas, 2018; Whiting, 2003).
-The currents mediated by both of these receptor types have been implicated in oscillation generation through control of recurrent excitation-inhibition (Atallah & Scanziani, 2009; Brunel & Wang, 2003; Galarreta & Hestrin, 1998; Kohl & Paulsen, 2010; Krupa et al., 2014), whereby the GABAergically-mediated inhibitory currents exert temporal control over the firing and activity of excitatory principal cells (Bartos et al., 2007; Whittington et al., 2000).
-In the case of higher-frequency oscillations, including beta (13 - 30 Hz) and gamma (30+ Hz), the peak frequency may be dependent on the balance of excitatory and inhibitory currents (Brunel & Wang, 2003; Kujala et al., 2015; Shaw et al., 2017), implicating excitatory glutamatergic receptor types, such as $\alpha$ -amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) and N-methyl-D-aspartate (NMDA).
+The currents mediated by both of these receptor types have been implicated in oscillation generation through control of recurrent excitation-inhibition (Atallah and Scanziani, 2009; Brunel and Wang, 2003; Galarreta and Hestrin, 1998; Kohl and Paulsen, 2010; Krupa et al., 2014), whereby the GABAergically-mediated inhibitory currents exert temporal control over the firing and activity of excitatory principal cells (Bartos et al., 2007; Whittington et al., 2000).
+In the case of higher-frequency oscillations, including beta (13 - 30 Hz) and gamma (30+ Hz), the peak frequency may be dependant on the balance of excitatory and inhibitory currents (Brunel and Wang, 2003; Kujala et al., 2015; Shaw et al., 2017), implicating excitatory glutamatergic receptor types, such as $\alpha$ -amino-3-hydroxy-5-methyl-4isoxazolepropionic acid (AMPA) and N-methyl-D-aspartate (NMDA).